2008–09 Azerbaijan Cup

 The Azerbaijan Cup 2008–09 was the 17th season of the annual cup competition in Azerbaijan.
 It started on 17 September 2008 with two games of Preliminary Round and ended on 23 May 2009 with the Final held at Tofik Bakhramov Stadium in Baku.
 Khazar Lenkoran were the defending champions.
 Eighteen teams compete in this year's competition.

 Preliminary round

-Four lower division teams, qualified for this competition due to unknown reasons, played out two participants who would join the fourteen teams of the Azerbaijan Premier League in the next round.
+Four lower division teams, qualified for this competition for unknown reasons, played out two participants who would join the fourteen teams of the Azerbaijan Premier League in the next round.
 The games were played on September 17 (first legs) and September 24, 2008 (second legs).